freshworkstudio/transbank-web-services/readme.md

 $response = $oneClick->removeUser($userToken, $username);
 ```

+#PatPass
+Coming soon.
+It's technically possible to implement with this package right now using `WebpayPatPass` class, but it still need some adjustments to be easier to implement.

 ## Advanced Usage
 Este paquete ofrece una clase `WebpayOneClick` (recomendado) ó  `WebpayOneClickWebService` para interactuar con el Web Service.